Skip to content

 Quickstart

 Orchid ORM has a script to initialize the project with a command-line prompts.
-Use it to start from scratch, or it can be run inside the existing project, it won't remove any existing files.
+You can use it to start a new project from scratch, also you can run the same command to scaffold Orchid ORM inside the existing project, it won't remove any existing files.

 sh